KatherineMichel/digital-commonplace/README.md

 https://style.tidyverse.org/error-messages.html | 7 Error messages | The tidyverse style guide

+Hanselman
+https://thisdeveloperslife.com/ | This Developer's Life - Stories About Developers and Their Lives https://www.youtube.com/playlist?list=PL0M0zPgJ3HSesuPIObeUVQNbKqlw5U2Vr | (1) Computer Stuff They Didn't Teach You - YouTube

 https://faculty.washington.edu/ajko/papers/Li2019WhatDistinguishesEngineers.pdf | What distinguishes great software engineers?

 https://medium.com/@skamille/how-do-individual-contributors-get-stuck-63102ba43516

+Octoverse
+https://octoverse.github.com/ | The State of the Octoverse | The State of the Octoverse explores a year of change with new deep dives into developer productivity, security, and how we build communities on GitHub.

 Divio Docs, GitHub Docs